Skip to main content

 • 股权结构 (ownership structure) — is the factory owner also the legal representative, or is there a hidden parent company?

 Supplement this with a check on the supplier's B2B platform profiles.
 Made-in-China.com and Alibaba.com display years of membership, transaction history (if enabled), and any platform-issued warnings.
-A supplier with 5+ years of continuous platform membership and zero disputes is a positive signal.
+A supplier with 5+ years of continuous platform membership and no visible recent platform warnings is a positive signal.
 A supplier with no B2B platform presence at all is not automatically a red flag — but it removes one verification channel.

 The 5-Minute Due Diligence Checklist